Michael000777/23me_PharmGKB/README.md

-# Pharmacogenomic Data Exploration For Personalized Drug Reccomendations
+# Pharmacogenomic Data Exploration For Personalized Drug Recommendations
 Detection of variants with their associated drug effects as provided by PharmGKB.

 **Datasets**